main banner

 It was also arranged that the handing over of personal papers etc. would take place at the same time.

-The aircraft had been recorded in the hour prior to the crash flying around the south coast of Ireland, it was believed to have been heard by Gardai at Skibbereen in Cork, flying south, and then by the Irish Coastwatching Service Look Out Post (LOP) at Toe Head, the Garda stations at Cobh and Whitegate flying overland on the east coast of Cork Harbour, where they believed it turned south and was next heard by the LOP's at Ballycotton and Hook Head moving North East.
-Little mention is made of the weather conditions in the filed reports and memo's from Irish sources but it should be perhaps noted that the aircraft was 'heard' by the Gardai and LOP's personnel, rather than sighted.
+The aircraft had been recorded in the hour prior to the crash flying around the south coast of Ireland and it was believed to have been heard by Gardai at Skibbereen in Cork, flying south, and then by the Irish Coastwatching Service Look Out Post (LOP) at Toe Head, the Garda stations at Cobh and Whitegate flying overland on the east coast of Cork Harbour, where they believed it turned south and was next heard by the LOP's at Ballycotton and Hook Head moving North East.
+Little mention is made of the weather conditions in the filed reports and memo's from Irish sources but it should be perhaps noted that the aircraft was 'heard' by the Gardai and Look Out Post personnel, rather than sighted.
 In June 1945 following the end of the war, the local Wexford newspaper, the New Ross Standard, ran a short article about this crash and the loss of an Anson in the same year.
 This article begins, "On Thursday, 16th Sept., 1943, a day on which visibility was very bad, a British aeroplane crashed at Kinnagh, in a field adjoining the main Wexford-Duncannon road.
 There were three occupants and all were killed."

 It goes on to mention the names of the two men identified and that the third man, who could not be named at the time, had 'objects of piety' in his possession which indicated he was Catholic.
 An inquest was held by the Coroner for South Wexford, Mr F M O'Connor with evidence from Capt.
 Coughlan of the Irish Army and Dr. Toohill both from Duncannon.
 No reason for the mens deaths could be arrived at by this civil court but it was assumed that mechanical defect or fuel starvation caused the crash.
 The three men were registered dead in the New Ross registration district following this inquest, their names being recorded as, 'J Male Colhoun'; 'A J (Male) Chaloner' and the final member simply as 'Male'.